Marina Tower Display Home Tour

 With land for development becoming scarce in Long Beach, Killingsworth and his partners felt like building up made great sense for the picturesque ocean front parcel they discovered.
 The plan was to spend $3 million to develop a 12 story building consisting of 44 convenient and luxurious “mansions in the sky” with panoramic views from Palos Verdes to Orange County.
 Killingsworth designed and constructed a model home on the site that would be an exact replica of one ocean facing unit.
 The model was well designed and furnished with the latest modern furniture, but was only designed to stand for 12 to 18 months to then be torn down to build the Towers.

 Sadly due to a falling economy and resistance from the Long Beach City Council the project was abandoned, but the model was rented and later sold as a private residence.
 The property was listed for sale in 2013 and was purchased by a local Los Angeles architect and his wife.
-They lived in the home for a few months to get a feel for how the house lived and then began to restore the home to it’s former glory.
+They lived in the home for a few months to get a feel for how the house lived and then began to restore the home to it’s former glory but keeping their antique bedroom furniture and other keepsakes.
 Like most renovations there were many unfortunate discoveries.
-The roof leaked, which lead to a considerable amount of dry rot in the framing and rodent intrusion.
+The roof leaked, which lead to a considerable amount of dry rot in the framing and rodent intrusion plus it’s also known that roof leaks also damage your home’s siding as wind-driven rain can push moisture into seams and cracks where it accumulates behind siding.
+For this, a siding repair will be necessary with the help of siding contractors.
 Usually a flat roof will have some pitch to it, but this roof was framed dead flat because Killingsworth would take prospective buyers onto the roof to see the spectacular ocean views from what would be the first level of the building as parking was on the ground level.
 The structure was only designed to serve as a model for a short period so it was aesthetically pleasing but certainly not designed with the intent of still standing in 2016.
-Additionally, all the glass walls and sliding doors, flooring, bathrooms, electrical, the terrace, and kitchen were replaced, while still maintaining Ed’s original vision for the home.
+Additionally, all the glass walls and sliding doors, flooring, bathrooms, wiring and EV charger installation done by a dependable EV charger installation service such as Ewing Electric Co., the terrace, and kitchen were replaced, while still maintaining Ed’s original vision for the home.
+Visit sites like granitetransformations.com/location/granite-transformations-of-san-rafael/ for additional guidance on bathroom and kitchen remodels.

 Ed’s wife Laura Killingsworth was there and at the age of 92 she spoke with such poise and her memory of the project and her late husband, who she called Mr. K, was so clear.
 She shared that in 1958 there were no high rises on Ocean Blvd and the Marina Tower “opened a whole new window, as nobody seen anything that contemporary.”
 After the project came apart Ed Killingsworth held tight to the model renting it and then later selling it.
 “Everybody loved it, the bones seemed to speak to those who lived here” Laura shared.